TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-9.md

     BeneficiaryVASP[Beneficiary VASP] -->|for| Beneficiary
 ```

-If you trust them less you may want to have specific agents provve aspects of their relationship.
-For example prior to sharing PII using [TAIP-8] you may have a policy for a Beneficiary VASP to prove or confirm their relationship with the Settlement Address.
+If you trust them less, you should have specific agents prove aspects of their relationship.
+For example, prior to sharing PII using [TAIP-8], you may have a policy for a Beneficiary VASP to verify or confirm their relationship with the Settlement Address.

 One approach would be for the Beneficiary VASP to send a message to the Originating VASP confirming their control of the Settlement Address.
-This would still require you to trust them so it is just `Confirmed`:
+This would still require you to trust them, so it is just `Confirmed`:

 ```mermaid
 graph TD